KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `XMLHttpRequest` in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
-Move on to something better.
+9. Recommendation: Found `new Date()` in file `node_helper.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
 10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
+11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.
-12. The branch name is 'master'.
+13. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MagicMirror-Olympia-Module by GHLasse](https://github.com/GHLasse/MagicMirror-Olympia-Module)